On the Markoff Equation

 is a perfect square.
-Since the entries of this matrix are relatively prime, a theorem by L. Mordell ([M1], [Ni]) on the decomposition of a binary quadratic form into a sum of the square of two linear forms is applicable, yielding an independent proof for the existence of a matrix $\left( \end{array}\right)$ which satisfies the identity (7.32).
-This argument, however, does not provide any information regarding the last statement in Proposition 7.5.
-If $\mathbbm{b}$ is prime, then the validity of that claim is obvious.
-If $\mathbbm{b}$ is not prime, then there is an issue, which was addressed in Remark 3 above.
+Since the entries of this matrix are relatively prime, a theorem by L. Mordell ([M1], [Ni]) on the decomposition of a binary quadratic form into a sum of the square of two linear forms is applicable, yielding an independent proof for the existence of a matrix $\left( \end{array}\right)$ which satisfies the identity (6.32).
+While this argument shows that the system (6.31) is solvable for any Markoff triple $(\mathfrak{a}, \mathfrak{b}, \mathfrak{c})$, it does not provide any information regarding property (b) of Proposition 6.5, which is central to the argument in the next section.